kevinblumenfeld/Posh365/README.md

 # Posh365

 Connect.
 Provision.
 Maintain.
-Posh365 is a Toolbox for Office 365 Environments
+Posh365 is a Toolbox for Office 365 and On-Premises Environments

 ## Change Log